The fraction and kinematics of broad absorption line quasars across cosmic time: Identification of BAL quasars

 \subsection{Non-C IV BALs in the XQR-30 sample}

+Although the identification of BAL features in high-redshift quasars is mostly based on C IV, due to its high optical depth, the combined study of several other ionic species can be used to investigate the ionisation level, kinematic structure and column density of the outflow \citep[e.g.][]{Feliz14,Baskin15}.
+However, only a few cases of non-CIV BAL outflows at $z\gtrsim6$ have been reported so far \citep{Wang18, Wang21}.

-Of the 14 quasars at $5.8<z<6.6$ hosting a C IV BAL outflow \citep{Bischetti22}, eight also show a BAL system associated with the Si IV ion (namely PSOJ009-10, PSOJ065+01, PSOJ089-15, J0923+0402, PSOJ217-07, PSOJ239-07, J2211-3206, J2250-5015), three show a N V BAL (namely PSOJ089-15, PSOJ231-20, PSOJ239-07), and one (J0923+0402) shows a Mg II BAL.
+Here we find that, of the 14 C IV BAL quasars identified in \citep{Bischetti22}, eight also show a BAL system associated with the Si IV ion (namely PSOJ009-10, PSOJ065+01, PSOJ089-15, J0923+0402, PSOJ217-07, PSOJ239-07, J2211-3206, J2250-5015), three show a N V BAL (namely PSOJ089-15, PSOJ231-20, PSOJ239-07), and one (J0923+0402) shows a Mg II BAL.
 Figure \ref{fig:norm} shows as an example the normalised spectrum of quasar J0923+0402 at $z\sim6.6$, for which we identify strong BAL systems associated with C IV, Si IV, and Mg II ions.
 The C IV BAL is characterised by a \bi(C~IV) $=15,370$ \kms\ and extends between \vmin(C~IV) $=6,090$ \kms\ and \vmax(C~IV) $=29,500$ \kms\ \citep{Bischetti22}.
 We identify a Si IV BAL spanning a similar velocity range, with \bi(Si IV) $=7,390$ \kms, and a less prominent Mg II BAL with \bi(Mg~II) $=2,340$ \kms.
 We cannot assess the presence of a N V BAL in this quasar, because of almost no transmitted flux blueward of Ly-$\alpha$.

 We thus classify 12 quasars as HiBALs, and quasar J0923+0402 ($z\simeq6.63$) as a LoBAL.
 In the case of PSOJ189-15 ($z\simeq5.97$), strong telluric contamination affecting the spectral region blueward of Mg II does not allow us to validate/rule out the presence of a Mg II BAL.
-Our results increases by a factor of about four the number of Si IV BAL quasars identified at $z\gtrsim6$ \citep{Wang18,Wang21}.
+Our results increases by a factor of about four the number of Si IV BAL quasars identified at $z\gtrsim6$ \citep{Wang21}.
 The presence of a Si IV BAL in J2211-3206 ($z=6.33$) was previously suggested by \cite{Chehade18}.
 A few hints of Mg II absorption in $z\gtrsim6$ quasars have been reported so far \citep[e.g.][]{Maiolino04,Wang21}.

 The BAL parameters measured for the Si IV and N V BAL outflows are listed in Table \ref{table:otherbal}, and their residual spectra are shown in Fig. \ref{fig:norm_spec}.
 The Si IV BAL features are characterised by \bi~$\sim200-8,100$ \kms, which are typically smaller (10-60\%) than those measured in C IV, consistently with what has been found for SDSS quasars \citep{Gibson09}.
 The only exception is PSOJ009-10, for which \bi(C IV) = 1,110 \kms\ \citep{Bischetti22} and \bi(Si IV)=2,880 \kms.
 However, this quasar shows a very red spectrum with almost no Ly-$\alpha$ and N V emission, overfitted by the composite template at $\lambda<1270$ \AA\ (Fig. \ref{fig:composite-appx}).
 This suggests strong absorption, consistent with the presence of a Si IV BAL outflow, whose properties are nevertheless highly uncertain.
 For the N V BALs, we measure \bi~$\sim600-2,300$ \kms.